Back to news

 • One-click deploy, instant live apps

 Price: Lovable runs on a free tier ($0) plus paid plans built around a usage-based credit system.
-As of 2026 the cheapest paid plan is Pro at $25/mo, and Business is $50/mo (Lovable pricing; see also No Code MBA, Lovable Pricing 2026).
+As of 2026 the cheapest paid plan is Pro at $25/mo, and Business is $50/mo (Lovable pricing (opens in a new tab); see also No Code MBA, Lovable Pricing 2026 (opens in a new tab)).
 Because credits are metered by usage, your real monthly cost depends on how much you build, not just which tier you pick.

 Building an App